- Ace your internal kickoff meeting

 You should also include a pre-kickoff checklist that customers can return to you prior to the meeting.

 This checklist typically includes implementing a communication plan (as well as plans for document storage) as well as customer points of contact for each of the following:

 - Pilot site approvals (if a multi-site project)

 This email is essential because it serves as both a follow-up from the customer’s previous interaction with the company (when the PM called to confirm the scope) as well as a warm up for the upcoming kickoff.

 The email can also help you handle the particulars when it comes to narrowing down kickoff meeting dates, and providing insight about the project as it moves forward in the following weeks.

 By being transparent about timelines and keeping this line of communication open, it’s easy to put the customer at ease during times when – from the stakeholder’s perspective – very little seems to take place on the integrator’s end.

 4. Kickoff with the customer

-Once you’ve finished your internal meetings and your final prep, it’s time to actually meet with the customer!
+Once you’ve finished your internal meetings and your final prep, it’s time actually to meet with the customer!

-If there are important site restrictions, like working hours or out of bounds areas, it’s important to gather this information from the customer before the work begins.
-Hammer out those finer details now, while everyone is in the room and can contribute to the conversation.
+If there are important site restrictions, like working hours or out-of-bounds areas, it’s important to gather this information from the customer before the work begins.
+Hammer out those finer details now while everyone is in the room and can contribute to the conversation.